gregschmit/rails-rest-framework/docs/_guide/2_controller_mixins.md

 #### native_serializer_config / native_serializer_action_config

-These properties define the serializer configuration if you are using the native Ruby on Rails serilizer, either globally or per-action.
+These properties define the serializer configuration if you are using the native `ActiveModel` serializer, either globally or per-action.

 ```ruby
 class Api::MoviesController < ApiController